revelt/revelt/README.md

 👋 Hi!
 I'm Roy.
-All my Open Source projects are published under [codsen](https://github.com/codsen) org account, not here.
+All my Open Source projects are published under GitHub [codsen](https://github.com/codsen) org account, not here.
+Here you'll see mostly cheeky forks which should have been deleted by now.

 🔭 My main projects are: